ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

-Title: Solving Zeppelin's Ethernaut CTF - Fallback
+Title: Solving OpenZeppelin's Ethernaut CTF - Fallback
 Date: 2018-05-31 23:00
 Tags: ethereum, solidity, ctf, smart contracts
 Category: Ethereum
 Slug: solving-zeppelin-ethernaut-ctf-fallback
-Summary: Second post of a series in which we tackle the challenges in the [Ethernaut CTF by Zeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
+Summary: Second post of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
 In this article, after explaining the Solidity and Web3 basics by examples, we solve the first challenge: Fallback.

 ## Introduction
 In this post, we are going to solve the first challenge in the Ethernaut CTF: **Fallback**.
 This challenge is closer to an introduction to